-The SegmentationPlugin allows to personalize the DOM structure, depending on various parameters supplied with the Django request object.
+The SegmentationPlugin allows to personalize the DOM structure, depending on the context used to render the corresponding page.
+Since djangoCMS always uses a RequestContext while rendering its pages, we always have access onto the request object.
 Some use cases are: